telerik/fiddler-everywhere-docs/security.md

 # Fiddler Everywhere Security

-The Fiddler Everywhere application acts as an MITM (man-in-the-middle, meddler-in-the-middle) proxy that uses a unique certificate per machine.
+The Fiddler Everywhere application acts as a MITM (man-in-the-middle, meddler-in-the-middle) proxy that uses a unique certificate per machine.
 It will capture all incoming and ongoing internet activities of the application by using system HTTP/HTTPS proxies.

-This article highlights the primary security concerns and provides technical information about how Fiddler Everywhere acts as an MITM and what you need to consider when handling the Fiddler root trust certificate and captured data.
+This article highlights the primary security concerns and provides technical information about how Fiddler Everywhere acts as a MITM and what you need to consider when handling the Fiddler root trust certificate and captured data.

 ## How Fiddler Everywhere Works

 Fiddler Everywhere is an HTTP/HTTPS proxy that runs on your Windows, Linux, or macOS operating systems.
 It stands between your client application (for example, a browser or other application that sends HTTP/HTTPS requests) and the server (that receives the HTTP/HTTPS requests).
 The HTTP/HTTPS responses are returned to the Fiddler Everywhere proxy, passing the traffic back to the client application.

-This type of proxy configuration is an MITM proxy.
+This type of proxy configuration is a MITM proxy.
 It uses the MITM-attack approach to intercept communication between the client and the server.

 ### Fiddler as an HTTP Proxy